Summer Institute 2017, July 14-21, 9am-5:30pm, Mills College, Oakland

 Required follow-up dates: Midyear Meeting, January 13, 2018 and Gallery Walk, May 12, 2018

 Applications for 2017-18 are now available.
 Please email Jochelle, email@example.com for an application.
-Submission deadline is April 14, 2017.
+Submission deadline extended to April 24, 2017.

 Dance teaching artists are too often isolated in their teaching settings.
 Whether as the only “dance specialist” at a school site or bouncing between multiple school sites in a single day or week, dance teaching artists often feel an absence of professional support.
 Unsure how to access a sense of a larger community of colleagues and unable to feel comfortable as representative experts of their discipline within their teaching settings, too often dance artists feel burned-out, uninspired, or even driven to leave the profession entirely.